hemilabs/umami-analytics-next/README.md

   </UmamiAnalyticsProvider>

-  // and in any component that can consume this context:

-  const { track } = useUmami()
+  // and in any component that can consume this context: const { track } = useUmami()
-  // Tracks a pageView - only needed if autoTrack is set to false track()
   // track has type-safe autocompletion in both the event name and the data
   // The event data is optional, but if provided, it must match the type of the event track('buy', {